 - Print out pre-registration form to bring to university for matriculation

-- Non-EU students: all degrees and transcripts from non-EU countries must firstly, be legalized by the Ministry of Education in the country from which the degree/transcript were issued (this can be done through the Hague Apostille when applicable, or the Convenio Andres Bello if applicable), and secondly by the Spanish Embassy.
+- Non-EU students: all degrees and transcripts from non-EU countries must firstly, be legalized by the Ministry of Education in the country from which the degree/transcript was issued (this can be done through the Hague Apostille when applicable, or the Convenio Andres Bello if applicable), and secondly by the Spanish Embassy.

-- Degrees and transcripts that are NOT in English, Spanish, French or Italian must be translated into Spanish or English by a sworn translator (but do not have to be legalized if they are from an educational establishment within the EU).
+- Degrees and transcripts that are NOT in English or Spanish must be translated into Spanish by a sworn translator (but do not have to be legalized if they are from an educational establishment within the EU).

-- All degrees and transcripts from within EU and in English, Spanish, French or Italian require no action.
+- All degrees and transcripts from within EU and in English or Spanish require no action.

 - When the university receives the confirmation of initial payment, and when the pre-registration has been completed, UCAM issues formal Acceptance letter (and a letter guaranteeing to help).